-For standard customer deployments, we typically achieve cashflow breakeven, on a direct variable cost-basis, in less than a year from the date of execution of the contract.
-Our net loss and cash flows provided by operating activities are significantly influenced by our increase in headcount to support our growth, increase in legal, outside services fees, and sales and marketing expenses, and our ability to bill and collect in a timely manner.
+For standard customer deployments, we typically achieve cash flow breakeven, on a direct variable cost-basis, in less than a year from the date of execution of the contract.
+Our net income (loss) and cash flows provided by operating activities are significantly influenced by our ability to recognize deferred revenue by deploying new "go-live" miles, our ability to bill and collect in a timely manner, and our planned increases in headcount and operating expenses to support our growth.

-Net cash provided by (used in) operating activities increased \$11.1 million from the three months ended March 31, 2018 to the three months ended March 31, 2019 primarily due to a \$10.3 million increase in cash collected from customers, driven by new customer contracts and expansions of existing customer coverage areas since March 31, 2018.
+Net cash provided by operating activities decreased \$3.2 million from the three months ended March 31, 2019 to the three months ended March 31, 2020 primarily due to a decrease in cash collected from customers, driven by the timing of executing contracts and renewals, which impacted the timing of billings and collections.